Throughout my 25-year career and now as the leader of Sustainability at

 Through my experiences, I have come to appreciate the progress and prosperity communities can reach if they are able to thrive.
-At our core, Coca-Cola understands the markets and opportunities that exist if a community is healthy and economically empowered.
+At our core,

 The underpinning of the Sustainable Development Goals (SDGs) is eliminating poverty globally.
 Such a goal is necessary, and likely would benefit everyone from individuals to governments and business.
 Many companies, organizations and governments already have programs and partnerships in place to meet the SDGs, but there is more to be done.
 To fully realize these goals, all parties—government, civil society and the private sector—must be engaged and have a role.